grafana/grafana/docs/sources/enterprise/usage-insights.md

 # Usage insights

-Usage insights allows you to have a better understanding of how your Grafana instance is used.
+Usage insights allow you to have a better understanding of how your Grafana instance is used.
 The collected data are the number of:

 - Dashboard views (aggregated and per user)
 - Data source errors